seriaati/embed-fixer/README.md

 - Disable auto spoiler in NSFW channels: For channels with the media extraction feature on, disable automatic spoilering extracted media in NSFW channels
 - Show post content: For channels with media extraction enabled, channels with this feature on will also show the content and author of the post along with the media.
 - Use vxreddit: Use vxreddit to fix Reddit embeds instead of fxreddit.
 - Change delete message emoji: Change the reaction emoji used to delete the webhook messages, defaults to ❌.
+You can set custom emojis too, like `<:emoji:123456789012345678>`

 # Questions, Issues, Feedback, Contributions